KanduriC/simAIRR/docs/source/index.rst

 To get started:

-- Read a brief overview of simAIRR's simulation approach here
+- Read a brief overview of simAIRR's simulation approach under :ref:`simulation approach`
-- Consult the descriptions of simAIRR workflows' parameters
+- Consult the descriptions of :ref:`configuration_table`
-- Install simAIRR
+- For installation, see :ref:`Install simAIRR`
-- Consult the user guide for tutorials and examples of different workflows
+- Consult the :ref:`user guide` for tutorials and examples of different workflows

 Contents